pangenome/HPRCv2/README.md

 impg index -p hprc465vsgrch38.aln.paf.gz
 ```

-Keep the IMPG and bgzip indexes in the same directory as the corresponding PAF files, and then you can query the pangenome alignment with [IMPG](https://github.com/pangenome/impg).
+For simplicity, keep the IMPG indexes in the same directory as the corresponding PAF files, and then you can query the pangenome alignment with [IMPG](https://github.com/pangenome/impg).

 ### What you can do with an implicit pangenome graph